 He’s my alter ego.
 We are always trying to find little ways that Charlie can find himself in some crazy situation and then behave in a way that most others do.
 At TAG, we are expanding our practice into climate science.
 We are starting to deal with climate science vendors and startups and do a similar advisory for companies that are building products and technologies that help the world get to zero carbon.

 That’s the advisory we are looking at.
 In 2023 we will do AI and Web3 but we will try to pick things that are socially responsible and put expert analysts in front of businesses who can help them with problems that are meaningful.
 We think cyber is hugely meaningful.
 We could blow ourselves to smithereens if we don’t get the cyber thing right.
 We think the climate is in the same category.
 We are building out a practice there.

 That’s going to be the thread that’s going to run through your next appearance here as soon as you are available.
 We can get everybody booked at the same time.
 That is it for this episode.
 I want to thank everyone for tuning in and joining us on Friendly Fire.
 For more information on all that’s good specific to insider threats, the chaos of people but cybersecurity writ large, make sure you check us out.
-We are @Hello_Elevate on Twitter.
-Also, look for us on LinkedIn and Facebook.
+Look for us on LinkedIn and Facebook.
 The website is ElevateSecurity.com.
 You can find me @PackMatt73 across all the socials.
 Ed is officially invited back.
 We have been doing some great stuff but we’ve got a lot more great stuff to come.
 Make sure you join us.
 Check it out.
 All we ask is you subscribe, rate, and review, and you will never miss all the great folks.
 We will see you next time.

 - LinkedIn – Elevate Security